Image Classification using Machine Learning

 Q3.
 What is vgg16 model for image classification?

-A. The developers designed VGG16 as a convolutional neural network model for image classification, featuring 16 layers with convolutional layers, max pooling, and fully connected layers, and it is known for its depth and performance.
+A. The developers designed VGG16 as a convolutional neural network model for image classification.
+It features 16 layers of convolutional layers, max pooling, and fully connected layers and is known for its depth and performance.

 Q4.
 What are the 5 steps involved in image classification?